fkadeal/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-2-script.js use's jquery api to change element property on clice 3-script.js use's jquery api to change class name for 'header' element on click 4-script.js use's jquery api to change between two class name's of 'header' element on click
+2-script.js use's jquery api to change element property on clice 3-script.js use's jquery api to change class name for 'header' element on click 4-script.js use's jquery api to change between two class name's of 'header' element on click 5-script.js use's jquery api to add item to the document UL li on click